 Buildings have a tremendous impact on our health and well-being

 Now more than ever, we're focusing on the role of these spaces in our lives and determining how they can be managed amidst the COVID-19 outbreak.Click here to download version 2 of our "Return to office: tenant guidebook"

 Letter from our global head of real estate

-As I reflect on the past few months, I can’t help but feel humbled.
+As I reflect on the past year, I can’t help but feel humbled.
 Humbled by the immensity of the situation and the impact it's had on our communities.
 Humbled by the efforts of frontline workers who have worked—and continue to do so—tirelessly to serve their communities.
 And humbled by each and every one of our employees who are doing their best to navigate these unprecedented times.

 It's during moments of great hardship and adversity that our values are tested.
 It's also during these moments that I've become acutely aware of the strength of our team.
 Now more than ever, we've come together to focus on a common goal: to provide safer and healthier spaces for our tenants, employees, and partners.